Leave a Legacy!

 Often the most transformational gifts can be made through estate plans.
 Planned gifts are an opportunity to build a legacy and invest in those values and missions that are deeply personal and really matter.

 Ways to Leave a Legacy

 - Name the Museum and Memorial in your estate plans through a bequest or estate

 - Give a gift of stock

-- Set aside part of your 401(k) or life insurance policy
+- Designate the Museum and Memorial as a beneficiary part of your 401(k) or life insurance policy

 - Arrange a life-income gift

 - Donate real estate